pravinraghul/pippt/README.md

-# Pi-ppt
+# pippt

-Pi-ppt is a simple presentation module based on Tkinter.
+A simple presentation module based on Tkinter.
 The goal is to provide a new experience of creating a presentation by programming.

 ## Build